 The College’s Drug and Alcohol policies describe the expected conduct in relation to drug and alcohol use, legal sanctions for inappropriate substance use, description of health risks, available rehabilitation resources and legal sanctions for violating standards of conduct.

-- The student policy is available here. (page 121 of College Catalog)
+- The student policy is available here.
+(College Catalog)